 Iyengar Yoga at Mission Beach has been operating since 2007

-Yoga is a boon to all … for younger students practice is more energetic; you jump higher and move quicker.
-For older students you may not jump as high or move as quick but it is important that you keep moving, so joints are kept subtle and energy is maintained.
+Yoga practice is a boon to all … for younger students it’s more energetic; you jump higher and move quicker.
+For older students you may not jump as high or move as quick but it is important that you do keep moving, so joints are kept subtle and energy is maintained.

 Standing poses to give foundation

 Seated poses to allievate stiffness in knees, ankles, hips

 Twisting poses maintain the function of internal organs

 Back bending to stimulate the central nervous system